-Age-related macular degeneration (AMD) is a degenerative disease of the central portion of the retina (the macula) that results primarily in loss of central vision, which is required for activities such as driving, reading, watching television, and performing activities of daily living.
-There are 2 clinical subtypes of AMD: non-neovascular (also called dry or atrophic), which represents a majority of cases, and neovascular AMD (nAMD), also called wet or exudative (Flaxel 2020).
-Although the neovascular or wet AMD subtype represents the minority of cases (approximately 10% to 15%), it causes the majority of the severe vision loss from AMD.
-In nAMD, abnormal blood vessels, referred to as choroidal neovascularization, grow under the retina and macula which may bleed and leak fluid, causing the macula to bulge or lift up from its normally flat position, consequently distorting or destroying central vision.
+Age-related macular degeneration (AMD) is a degenerative disease of the central portion of the retina (the macula) that causes loss of central vision, which is required for activities such as driving, reading, watching television, and performing daily tasks.
+There are 2 clinical subtypes of AMD: non-neovascular (also called dry or atrophic), which represents the majority of cases, and neovascular AMD (nAMD), also called wet or exudative (Flaxel 2020).
+Although the neovascular or wet AMD subtype accounts for a minority of cases (approximately 10% to 15%), it is responsible for the bulk of the severe vision loss from AMD. nAMD is characterized by the formation of abnormal blood vessels (or choroidal neovascularization) beneath the retina and macula, causing the macula to protrude or rise from its natural flat position and distorting or destroying central vision.
 Under these circumstances, vision loss may be rapid and severe.
 Effective therapies for exudative or wet AMD include intravitreous injection of a vascular endothelial growth factor (VEGF) inhibitor, photodynamic therapy (PDT), and supplementation with zinc and antioxidant vitamins.
-Intravitreal injection therapy using anti-VEGF agents (e.g., aflibercept, bevacizumab, and ranibizumab) is the most effective way to manage nAMDand represents the first line of treatment.
+Intravitreal injection therapy using anti-VEGF agents (e.g., aflibercept, bevacizumab, and ranibizumab) is the most effective way to manage nAMD and represents the first line of treatment.
 (AAO 2019).

 Susvimo (previously referred to as the Port Delivery System with ranibizumab) is a refillable, permanent eye implant that continuously releases a customized formulation of ranibizumab to the eye.
-The Port Delivery System (PDS), a permanent refillable implant, roughly the size of a grain of rice, is surgically implanted into the eye during a one-time, outpatient procedure and continuously delivers a customized formulation of ranibizumab over a period of time.
+The Port Delivery System (PDS), a permanent refillable implant roughly the size of a grain of rice, is surgically implanted into the eye during a one-time outpatient procedure and continuously delivers a customized formulation of ranibizumab over a period of time.
 The implant is refilled every 6 months.
-Susvimo has a concentration of 100 mg/mL while Lucentis has a concentration of either 6 mg/mL or 10 mg/mL.
+Susvimo has a concentration of 100 mg/mL, while Lucentis has a concentration of either 6 mg/mL or 10 mg/mL.
 FDA approval of Susvimo (ranibizumab intravitreal injection implant) is based on the results of the Phase III ARCHWAY trial in patients with nAMD, which demonstrated nAMD patients treated with Susvimo achieved vision gains equivalent to monthly ranibizumab injections through 40 weeks of treatment.